Cape Cod Sole Source Aquifer

 See Federal Register Notice for further information about the Designated Sole Source Aquifer Area.

-EPA Region 1 is conducting a Sole Source Aquifer (SSA) review of the Multi-Purpose Machine Gun Range (MPMGR) project proposed by the Massachusetts Army National Guard (MAARNG), to be constructed on Joint Base Cape Cod (JBCC).
+Sole Source Aquifer Project Review of the Multi-Purpose Machine Gun Range Proposed by the Massachusetts Army National Guard to be Constructed at Joint Base Cape Cod (pdf) (929 K, April 2023)

 Frequently Asked Questions